UNHAPPY IN YOUR PERSONAL LIFE?

 - Qualified Relate therapist

-- 20 Years experience as a company director delivering training for the long term unemployed, lone parents and people with mental and physical health difficulties.
+- 20 Years experience as a company director delivering training for the long term unemployed, lone parents and people with mental and physical health conditions.

 Registered / Accredited